Jimmy-J-J/BOBs-EPIC-ADVENTURE/README.md

 This is the beta version of Bob's Epic Adventure!

-This is the version that is being submitted for the assessment!
 I have not put this as the final version because I am planning to add something else when I don't have school to attend to.

 What has been added?